Tintern

 Tintern (Tyndyrn) is a village in the community of Wye Valley, on the west bank of the River Wye in Monmouthshire, Wales, close to the border with England, about 5 mi north of Chepstow.
 It is popular with tourists, in particular for the scenery and the ruined Tintern Abbey.

-Modern Tintern has been formed through the coalescence of two historic villages; Tintern Parva, forming the northern end of the village, and Chapel Hill, which forms the southern end.
+Modern Tintern has been formed by the coalescence of two historic villages: Tintern Parva, forming the northern end of the village, and Chapel Hill, which forms the southern end.
 The village is designated as a Conservation Area.

 In 2022 the community was renamed from "Tintern" to "Wye Valley" and had boundary changes.

 History

 Early history

-A ford across the navigable and tidal River Wye was in use in Roman times, close to the site of the abbey.
-After the Romans withdrew from Wales, the kingdom of Gwent emerged, and, according to tradition, in the 6th century one of their kings, Tewdrig, came out of retirement as a Tintern hermit to defeat the invading Saxons in battle, perhaps at a site known today as Pont y Saison (Bridge of the Saxons) in the Angiddy Valley.
 The name Tintern may derive from the Welsh din + d/teyrn, meaning "rocks of the king".

+A ford, known as Tintern Ford, stretched across the tidal River Wye and was in use in Roman times.
+After the Romans withdrew from Wales, the kingdom of Gwent emerged, and, according to tradition, one of their 6th century kings, Tewdrig, abdicated to become a hermit in Tintern.
+He came out of retirement to defeat the invading Saxons in battle: probably at Tintern ford, shown as a 6th century battle site on Ordnance Survey records.
+Three cairns on a hillside 200 m and 1800 m above and to the west of the ford are known locally as "Devil's Lap Stones".
+There is a local tradition that they are burial mounds of soldiers killed in a battle in the vicinity.
+Although the distance and height difference between the ford and cairns is considerable, it is possible that there may be a connection between the two sites.
+Local legend also suggests a battle site at Pont y Saison — Welsh for Bridge of the Saxons or English – in the Angiddy Valley but the name is more likely to refer to the architect of the stone bridge.